bissolli/nova-phone-field/README.md

 ### Filtering

-By default, every country mask available inside `bissolli/nova-phone-field/resources/js/data/phone-masks.json` will be loaded and working, however you can always select the desired countries calling the `onlyCountries()` method.
+By default, every country mask available inside `bissolli/nova-phone-field/resources/js/data/phone-masks.json` will be loaded and working.
+However, you can always select the desired countries calling the `onlyCountries()` method.

 ```php
 PhoneNumber::make('Phone Number')